vsakel/ChatBot-Summarizer/README.md

 ```

 To access backend container, we need to include `--host=0.0.0.0` when running Flask.
 So it listen on any other network the container is connected to.
-This is necessary for Docker to map the port correctly from the container to your host machine.

 ### Prerequisites
 You should have installed: